openwallet-foundation/acapy-plugins/kafka-events/docker/README.md

-Running ACA-Py with the kafka_events Plugin
+Running ACA-Py with the kafka_queue Plugin
 ===========================================

 ## Quickstart